Markdown notes for Mac.

 Nota supports the popular [[ wiki ]] syntax for linking notes and makes it easy to build personal wikis, team knowledge bases, or something like a Second Brain or a Zettelkasten.

-On renaming a file, links to it auto-update (to match the new name).
+On renaming a file, links to it auto-update.

 Press ⌥↵ to follow a link or ⇧⌘b to jump to a backlink.

 See what links here and discover new connections.